caderek/gramma/README.md

 ## Notes

 This package is in **beta stage**.
-It's fully functional, but still needs more testing, some refactoring, and some minor tweaks.
+It's fully functional, but still needs more testing, some refactoring and some minor tweaks.
 Feel free to try it for non-critical applications.

 <a id='installation'></a>